quicwg/base-drafts/draft-ietf-quic-transport.md

 times as many bytes as the number of bytes received.
-Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame), by processing any message from the client encrypted using the Handshake keys, or by processing a TLS client hello with a valid pre-shared key.
+Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame), by processing any message from the client encrypted using the Handshake keys, or by processing a TLS ClientHello with a valid pre-shared key.
 This limit exists to mitigate amplification attacks.

 In order to prevent this limit causing a handshake deadlock, the client MUST